keyboardpartner/HX3/LATEST/readme.md

 <b>10/11/2016</b> Firmware #4.11, FPGA #10102016

 Only use with FPGA 10102016 due to new parameter handling.
-<b>To do</b> in FATAR ScanCore: "George Fleury" mode for note trigging on second FATAR contact,
+<b>To do</b> in FATAR ScanCore: "George Fleury" mode for note triggering on second FATAR contact,
 "Korthals" mode for sending MIDI without velocity on first contact.

 * Fixed small bug: Preset (drawbar set) change on lower will no longer interfere with swell volume